Layr-Labs/eigensdk-rs/examples/awesome-vault-service/README.md

 ### Types

-The task type of the solidity contract is the following:
+The task type of the Solidity contract is the following:

 ``` solidity
     struct TaskInput {